Seattle Sex Therapist & Couples Counselor

 - Are you lonely in your relationship?

-I help couples who are struggling with sex and intimacy – for any number of reasons.
+As a sex therapist, I help couples who are struggling with sex and intimacy – for any number of reasons.

 Perhaps one of you has some sort of sexual dysfunction (trouble with arousal, orgasm, pain, etc).